sago2693/word-alliance/README.md

 In this project, important components of the BERT model are implemented.
 Embeddings produced by our BERT model were used for three downstream tasks: sentiment classification, paraphrase detection and semantic similarity.

-We implemented [ADD EXTENSION HERE] to improve the baseline model.
+We implemented [a Multi-task learning methodology](METHODOLOGY.md) to improve the baseline model.

 ## Requirements
 * Make sure you have Anaconda or Miniconda installed.